afritz1/OpenTESArena/README.md

 <details>
 <summary>macOS</summary>

+#### MoltenVK
 The [Vulkan SDK](https://vulkan.lunarg.com/) from the LunarG website provides MoltenVK which is necessary for running Vulkan on macOS.
-Make sure to check `System Global Installation` in the SDK installer.
+Make sure to select `System Global Installation` in the SDK installer.
 If you try running without MoltenVK, you may get a VK_KHR_surface error on startup.

 </details>